Zordid/adventofcode-kotlin-2020/README.md

 Part 1 needs to trace the instructions executed and stop the machine once an instruction is hit for the second time.
 Part 2 asks to find a single instruction to flip between jmp and nop to make the program exit normally.

+### Day 9: Encoding Error
+A nice, little puzzle involving a sequence of numbers that need to be summed in certain ways.
+Using the combinations fun from day 1, it was quite nice to determine a check function for part 1.
+And the 25 numbers in front of the number to check can easily be derived by the Kotlin fun `windowed` which generates 26-number-windows to check out of the box.
+In part 2 a sequence of continuous numbers needs to be found that sums up to part 1's solution.
+In my cleaner version, a running fold operation produces a sequence of min/max/sum triples starting at a given position which can be taken until the summed value is greater than the target.